 Dalby, Wendland & Co., P.C. has deep roots in western Colorado.
 Our firm founders, Walter Dalby and Wes Wendland, imprinted their legacies then and into our future.
 Today, Dalby Wendland is consistently ranked by industry trade journals as one of the top professional accounting firms in the western states and nationally.

 The Legacy of Walter Dalby

 Walter Dalby grew up in northeast Colorado.
-He earned his bachelor’s and a master’s degree from the University of Colorado and later taught accounting at the university.
+He earned his bachelor’s and a master’s degree from the University of Colorado and later taught accounting there.

 Dalby received his certified public accountant certificate in 1937 and held several accounting positions in the Denver area before joining the national firm of Ernst & Ernst.
 With E&E, he became the supervisory accountant for all of western Colorado, traveling from town to town to meet with clients seven months of the year.

-In 1946, Dalby moved his family to Grand Junction, and in 1948, he opened his own firm, which would evolve into Dalby, Wendland & Co., P.C.
+In 1946, Dalby moved his family to Grand Junction, and in 1948, he opened his firm, which would evolve into Dalby, Wendland & Co., P.C.

 During the WWII years, accounting became more complicated.
 The uranium boom in Colorado brought a set of unique challenges.
 Dalby grew with the industry and became recognized as the industry authority.
 He created many of the accounting procedures then used industry-wide.
 He served on the Tax Committee of the Colorado Mining Association for several years and represented the association at congressional hearings in Washington, D.C.
 Several of Dalby’s speeches, papers, and magazine articles were published.